The George Takei-Howard Stern Interview Seems Otherworldly After Allegations Surface [Listen]

 George Takei joked with Howard Stern in an NSFW interview about grabbing other men by the genitals during a recent appearance on Stern’s radio show that is now attracting a lot of attention given the allegations against the actor.

 Takei, 80, portrayed Mr. Sulu in the original Star Trek TV series in the late 1960s and later in six movies in the sci-fi franchise.
-As first revealed by The Hollywood Reporter, a former actor and model, then 23, has accused Takei of groping his crotch in 1981 at Takei’s Hollywood condo after the younger man says he passed out.
+As first revealed by the Hollywood Reporter, a former actor and model, then 23, has accused Takei of groping his crotch in 1981 at Takei’s Hollywood condo after the younger man says he passed out.
 In response, Takei, who is the latest in a ever-growing list of celebrities accused of sex-related misconduct and similar tawdry activities, has denied the sexual assault accusations, insisting that the incident never occurred, and that the claims left him “shocked and bewildered.”

 THR describes Takei as “an author and activist and [who] has been an outspoken advocate for LGBTQ rights,” in addition to his work in the entertainment industry.